Ben Allen (California politician)

-Benjamin J. "Ben" Allen (born March 13, 1978) is an American attorney and politician who has served as a member of the California State Senate from the 24th district since 2022, having previously represented the 26th district from 2014 to 2022.
-A member of the Democratic Party, he previously served as University of California Student Regent and Santa Monica–Malibu Unified School District school board member.
+Benjamin J. Allen (born March 13, 1978) is an American attorney and politician who has served as a member of the California State Senate from the 24th district since 2022, having previously represented the 26th district from 2014 to 2022.
+A member of the Democratic Party, he previously served as University of California Student Regent and as a Santa Monica–Malibu Unified School District school board member.
+He is currently a candidate in the 2026 California Insurance Commissioner election.

 Personal life and education

 Allen was born and raised in Santa Monica, California, to a Jewish family.
 After graduating from Santa Monica High School, he received a bachelor of arts from Harvard University in 2000, a master of philosophy from the University of Cambridge in 2001, and a juris doctor from the University of California, Berkeley in 2008.
 He worked for New York Rep. José E. Serrano for two years and was admitted to the State Bar of California in 2008.

-As of 2019, Allen is a private attorney and lecturer in law at the University of California, Los Angeles.
-He lives in Santa Monica.
+He lives in Santa Monica, California with his wife and two children.